 Pest Control: Fleas

-Pest-Tech carry out flea treatments and flea removal in Maidstone and across Kent.
-Fleas are normally introduced to your home by pets picking them up from the garden regardless of how clean you keep your house.
+Pest-Tech carry out flea fumigation treatments to remove fleas from your home in Maidstone and across Kent.
+Fleas infest your home by pets picking them up from the garden regardless of how clean you keep your house.

-Once they are in the home they are very difficult to eliminate with DIY products due to the longevity of the flea life cycle.
+They are very difficult to eliminate from the home with DIY products due to the longevity of the flea life cycle.

 If you are unfortunate enough to inherit a flea infestation then we recommend a treatment from a skilled expert who can carry out the treatment professionally.